kivaschenko/graintrade-info/README.md

 To run locally you can use 2 ways:

-1. Casually running of FastAPI and previously checked database params in `.env` or `env.dev` file and have a workinf PostgreSQL database:
+1. Casually running of FastAPI and previously checked database params in `.env` file and have a workinf PostgreSQL database:
 ```
 fastapi dev
 ```